Piti language

 Piti (Pitti, Bishi, Bisi) is a minor Kainji language of Kaduna State, Nigeria.
 Bishi speakers live in at least 26 villages.

 Ngmgbang (Riban, Rigmgbang) was formerly listed as a dialect of Bishi, but is clearly a distinct although related language.
 It is spoken in a few villages in Kaduna State.

+The Piti people are spread out in Nigeria and beyond.
+Where their presence is known they constitute a body known as The Piti association eg. Piti Association of Jos.